JONAS Olsson joined Albion in summer 2008 and has become one of the Club's best value-for-money signings of recent years.

-* Before moving to Holland, Olsson played for home-town club Landskrona.
-He spent three years from 2005 in the Dutch Eredivisie with NEC before his move to England.
+* Before moving to Holland, Olsson played for hometown club Landskrona.
+He spent three years from 2005 in the Dutch Eredivisie with NEC prior to his move to England.

 * The former Sweden U21 international now has 25 senior caps for his country and is currently Albion's third-longest serving player.

-* He has featured in one promotion for Albion and, this summer, was preparing for his seventh season in the Barclays Premier League - a record only equalled by James Morrison and Chris Brunt.
+* He has featured in one promotion for Albion and is preparing for his eighth season in the Premier League - a record only equalled by James Morrison and Chris Brunt.

 * In April 2016, Olsson penned a new one-year contract extension at The Hawthorns.